coderjs/frontend-nanodegree-mobile-portfolio/README.md

 1. Referenced the smaller images in the html files

 ##### views/main.js
-1. Used getElementsByClassName() instead of querySelectorAll() and moved outside loop
+1. Used getElementsByClassName() instead of querySelectorAll()
+1. Moved components outside loop where possible
 1. Fixed random bug (changed adjective "noise" to the intended "noisy")
 1. Replaced function determineDx() with simpler code
 1. Made minor changes to User Timing API